Join the Peaceful Revolution Against the Tyranny of Addiction

-Today is independence day in Portugal, the country I’ve lived in for the last almost 30 years.
-Portugal is famous for its bloodless, red-carnation revolution, and also famous for its progressive drug policy.
-The Portuguese decriminalization of drugs ended the heroin epidemic that began shortly after this country opened up to the modern world.
-The focus on health care and compassion, rather than incarceration and prosecution, has changed the conversation about how to beat the tyranny of addiction.
+The 25th of April is Independence Day in Portugal, the country I’ve lived in for almost 30 years.
+Portugal is famous for its bloodless, Red-Carnation Revolution, and also famous for its progressive drug policy.
+The Portuguese decriminalization of drugs ended the heroin epidemic that had begun shortly after the 1974 revolution.
+A revolution that had suddenly opened this country to the modern world.
+The program’s focus on health care and compassion, rather than incarceration and prosecution, has changed the international conversation about how to beat the tyranny of addiction.

 I had just moved to Portugal during the debates on the solution to the heroin epidemic and I never gave the drug decriminalization policy much thought until, while in my second year sober, I read Johann Hari’s book Chasing the Scream: The First and Last Days of the War on Drugs.
 In reading Hari’s book, I became fascinated with how we have learned through public policy to focus on illicit drug use while ignoring the ever-increasing epidemic of alcohol addiction in the United States where the War on Drugs began.